Chrzanów: Transport

 Main road connections from the town include connection with Kraków (to the east) and Katowice (to the west) via the A4 highway or via the national road number 79.
 There are also two voivodeship roads starting from Chrzanów: road number 933 (going south-west) to Oświęcim, Pszczyna and Jastrzębie-Zdrój and road number 781 (going south-east) to Andrychów.

 Rail connection links Chrzanów to Kraków (to the east), Oświęcim and Czechowice-Dziedzice (south-west).
 There are two rail stops in the town.

 Education

 Chrzanów has, among others, seven primary schools, two secondary schools, a secondary technical school, a music school and the Academy of Business and Marketing (Wyższa Szkoła Przedsiębiorczości i Marketingu).

 Sport

 The town has a number of sports venue, including a large sport hall.
 The main sports club is Fablok Chrzanów, founded in 1926 and sponsored by the locomotive company Fablok.
+The company also sponsored the handball team named TS Fablok.
+In 1991 they had 8th place in the country handball league.